 7 Hidden Gem Beaches for Families Around Boston

 With the Cape, North Shore, and South Shore a drive away, a day trip to a great Boston-area beach is always possible.
 The only drawback to the most popular beaches is, of course, crowds,—which can make parking, swimming, and watching after little kids somewhat stressful.
-If a lower key scene is what you're after, check out these sandy spots, which can all be reached in just over an hour from the city.
+If a quieter space to stretch out on the sand is what you're after—and many families, especially in 2020, are—check out these less-crowded beaches, which can all be reached in about an hour or less from the city.

-If North Shore ease is what you're after, simple Dane Street Beach is the ticket.
+For North Shore ease with minimal fuss and crowds, simple Dane Street Beach is the ticket.
 There's free parking right at the beach, a new playground, bathrooms, and shops and restaurants of downtown Beverly in easy walking distance.
 Bring beach toys and money for fudge at Winfrey's.